Head‑to‑head · AI customer service

 The bottom line

 A full replacement for Fin — more cost-efficient, more flexible, and free of platform lock-in.
-Fin leads on ops tooling today; on everything else, aissist holds its own or wins.
+Fin leads on operator tooling and compliance today; on everything else, aissist holds its own or wins.

 Comparison reflects publicly available information as of June 2026.
 Fin pricing, Fin Operator availability, and the Salesforce acquisition (~$3.6B, announced June 15, 2026, expected to close early 2027) are drawn from vendor and press sources.
 Resolution and automation figures are vendor-stated and use differing definitions — always validate with a pilot on your own ticket data.